AvaloniaUI/avalonia-docs/docs/reference/controls/contextmenu.md

 ---
+title: ContextMenu
 description: REFERENCE - Built-in Controls
 ---

 import ContextMenuScreenshot from '/img/gitbook-import/assets/contextmenu.gif';

-# Context Menu
+# ContextMenu

-The context menu can be applied to any host control to implement a right-click 'context sensitive' menu.
+The `ContextMenu` can be applied to any host control to implement a right-click 'context sensitive' menu.
 This uses an **attached property** of the host control.

 :::info
 To review the concept behind this use of  an **attached property**, see [here](../../concepts/attached-property.md).